-3 Denmark extended the Protocol to Greenland with effect from 13 May 2004.
+3 Denmark extended the Protocol to Greenland with effect from 13 May 2004 and to the Faroe with effect from 9 January 2019.

 5 Please note that the figure differs from the one in GISIS, which automatically includes the tonnage for China.
 China acceded to LLMC PROT 1996 only for the Hong Kong territory.